Collaborative-Content/MintingPress/README.md

 The goals of MintingPress are simple:
 1. Foster collaboration among like minded individuals
 2. Compensate authors fairly based on the magnitude and timing of their contributions
-3. Preserve and even augment the creative process
+3. Preserve and augment the creative process

 Happy Minting!